 Our name was selected with care and intentionality.
 We believe our role to be that of a “nexus” (the point where linkage or connection occurs.)
 We are the connecting place where church-planting leaders and potential partners make acquaintances.
 Our goal is to partner with you, the church-planting leader, helping you launch new faith communities that will impact your context.

-As of 2014 we have helped plant 32 churches.
+In June of 2019, we will move our 56th church-planting family into their new community.
 Most of these projects are daughter churches that we initiated.
 Some, however, are projects that we did not initiate.
 Some are projects we found, or that just showed up on our doorstep.
-When we find these orphan projects we usually welcome them into our family and start providing them with “Leader Care,” as though they were our own.
-For a map and listing of our church plants – and a companion map and listing of emerging plants please click here.
+When we find these affiliated projects we usually welcome them into our family and start providing them with “Leader Care,” as though they were our own.
+For a map and listing of our church plants and affiliated plants please click here.

 We provide “Leader Care”

 Who actually starts the churches?
 We don’t.
 Church planting couples do!
 Nexus doesn’t “start” new churches – we help church planters do that.
 What Nexus does is provide the best possible care for the church-planting couples who are out there busting it to launch new faith communities!
 Our specific task is Nurturing Tomorrow’s Leaders Today!
 We believe the leading churches of tomorrow are those that are being launched today.
 And the leaders of tomorrow are the young men and women who are just emerging today.
 Our task is to come alongside you to help you succeed.
 To do that we provide you with “Leader Care.”